 What To Think About

-- If the results of karyotype are abnormal, other family members may be advised to undergo testing.
+- If the results of karyotype are abnormal, other family members may be advised to have the test.

 - A sample taken by gently swabbing the tissues inside the cheek (called a buccal swab) sometimes is used for a karyotype test.
 But results from buccal swabbing are less accurate than other types of karyotype tests.

 Other Works Consulted

 Chernecky CC, Berger BJ (2008).
 Laboratory Tests and Diagnostic Procedures, 5th ed.
 St. Louis: Saunders.

 Fischbach FT, Dunning MB III, eds.
 (2009).
 Manual of Laboratory and Diagnostic Tests, 8th ed.
 Philadelphia: Lippincott Williams and Wilkins.

 Pagana KD, Pagana TJ (2010).
 Mosby’s Manual of Diagnostic and Laboratory Tests, 4th ed.
 St. Louis: Mosby.

 Primary Medical ReviewerKathleen Romito, MD - Family Medicine

 Specialist Medical ReviewerSiobhan M. Dolan, MD, MPH - Reproductive Genetics